Yahoo CEO says Microsoft search deal underperforms

 Analysts say that part of the stock's rise has been driven by significant stock buybacks, using proceeds from a $7.6 billion deal to sell half of its 40 percent stake in Chinese Internet company Alibaba Group.

-Mayer said that she viewed the company's relationship with Yahoo Japan (4689.T), which is partly owned by Softbank (9984.T), as "strategic" to the company.
+Mayer said that she viewed the company's relationship with Yahoo Japan, which is partly owned by Softbank, as "strategic" to the company.
 Under previous CEOs, Yahoo had engaged in unsuccessful discussions to "monetize" its roughly 35 percent stake in Yahoo Japan.

 (Reporting by Alexei Oreskovic; Editing by Phil Berlowitz)